guard/listen/README.md

 - Some filesystems won't work without polling (VM/Vagrant Shared folders, NFS, Samba, sshfs, etc.)
 - Specs suite on JRuby and Rubinius aren't reliable on Travis CI, but should work.
 - Windows and \*BSD adapter aren't continuously and automaticaly tested.

+NOTE: TCP functionality has been moved to a separate gem (listen-server and listen-client)

 ## Pending features / issues